juststrings/Haulage-Analysis/readme.md

 With Bridging meaning long distance trucks, West local- Trucks that travels to closer states and local meaning trucks that travels within states.

-- ### Matrix Showing the capacity of trucks by total trucks and available trucks This shows the the total
+- ### Matrix Showing the capacity of trucks by total trucks and available trucks This shows the total trucks by capacity and available trucks
 #### Importance of The visual
-This will enable the stakeholders know the truck types they have in stock and the type of destination they can travel based on their classification and know which type of trucks will warrant more investment.<br>
+This will enable the stakeholders know the truck by capacity they have in stock and those that are available for jobs.
+When clients demands for them
-With Bridging meaning long distance trucks, West local- Trucks that travels to closer states and local meaning trucks that travels within states.

 <br><br>
 ![truck](https://user-images.githubusercontent.com/92920156/194777819-94e9ec2a-32b8-4218-9d66-20c70fb73d12.jpg)